honeycombio/honeycomb-opentelemetry-dotnet/RELEASING.md

 # Releasing Process

-1. Update changelog
+- Update `CHANGELOG.md` with the changes since the last release.
+Consider automating with a command such as these two:
+  - `git log $(git describe --tags --abbrev=0)..HEAD --no-merges --oneline > new-in-this-release.log`
+  - `git log --pretty='%C(green)%d%Creset- %s | [%an](https://github.com/)'`
-2. Update VersionPrefix (and VersionSuffix if necessary) in the csproj file
+- Update VersionPrefix (and VersionSuffix if necessary) in the `*.csproj` files
   - If updating the OTel SDK, update the OTLP version in `HoneycombOptions.cs`
-3. Open a PR with the above, and merge that into main
-4. Tag the merged commit with the new version (e.g. `v0.10.0-alpha`)
+- Commit changes, push, and open a release preparation pull request for review.
+- Once the pull request is merged, fetch the updated `main` branch.
+- Apply a tag for the new version on the merged commit (e.g. `git tag -a v1.2.1v/0.26.1-beta -m "v1.2.1v/0.26.1-beta"`)
-5. Push the tag upstream (this will kick off the release pipeline in CI)
+- Push the tag upstream (this will kick off the release pipeline in CI) e.g. `git push origin v1.2.1v/0.26.1-beta`
-6. Once the CI is done, publish the GitHub draft release as pre-release through GitHub UI
+- Ensure that there is a draft GitHub release created as part of CI publish steps (this will also publish to Nuget).
+- Click "generate release notes" in Github for full changelog notes and any new contributors
+- Publish the Github draft release - if it is a prerelease (e.g. beta) click the prerelease checkbox.